Yi Zhou: Artistic career

-As a Chinese social media ambassador, Yi Zhou also developed a series of online moving portraits of key international players from the movie/fashion/art industries, posted on Tudou.com and Weibo.com.
-This project introduced these celebrities to the Chinese Twitter users, and introduced Zhou's approach to her work as a multimedia artist by creating portraits for social media only.
-In September 2011, Zhou created a short film featuring herself and Nicola Formichetti which gained international attention and showing emerging Chinese fashion designers' works.
+As a Chinese social media ambassador, Yi Zhou also developed a series of online portraits of key international players from the movie, fashion and art worlds, posted on Tudou.com and Weibo.com.
+The project introduced the celebrities to Chinese Twitter users, and showcased Zhou's approach to her work as a multimedia artist through portraits created for social media only.
+In September 2011, Zhou created a short film featuring herself and Nicola Formichetti, showing the work of emerging Chinese fashion designers.

-In 2013, she worked with the French couture jewelry house Gripoix designing their first artist-collection entitled Pineapple's Secret.
-Her animations have inspired clothing collection by the French hip brand, Each x Other.
-In the same year she was also hired by Iceberg brand to do a 360 degree clothing capsule collection.

-In 2013, Yi Zhou collaborated with Bryan Ferry for a new animated work premiered at her solo exhibition at the Vladivostok Biennale and also showed at her solo exhibition in 2014–2015 at Le Cube in Paris.
+In 2013, she worked with the French couture jewelry house Gripoix, designing their first artist collection, Pineapple's Secret.
+In the same year, her animations inspired a clothing collection by the hip French brand Each x Other, and she was hired by Iceberg to do a 360-degree clothing capsule collection.
+Also in 2013, she collaborated with singer Bryan Ferry for an animated work that premiered at her solo exhibition at the Vladivostok Biennale, which also was shown in 2014-2015 as part of a solo exhibition at Le Cube in Paris.